To help you prepare your research stay in Leipzig as well as possible, we have compiled information here on important aspects of preparation.

 In the meantime, you can start looking for an apartment.
 First of all, ask at your research institution if they rent out furnished apartments; some of them have guesthouses for foreign researchers.
 Otherwise, furnished accommodation can be found on several websites which are listed on the accommodation flyer.
 Find out more about housing in Leipzig in general in our Guidelines for Public Authorities (p.
 14).

 If you have children, you may want to start looking into childcare and schooling before coming to Leipzig, as it may take some time for you to find appropriate options for your children.
 Further information can be found in the chapter “Living in Leipzig with a family” in our Guidelines for Public Authorities (p.
 16-18).
+Our guideline “How to apply for a childcare place” describes the application process for a kindergarten/childminder place in detail.

 Still have questions?
 Take a look here!